 The average Vitamin D level in patients with a parathyroid tumor removed at surgery was 21.4

-16% of all patients with primary hyperparathyroidism will have NORMAL Vitamin D-25 Levels (above 30).
+Less than 10% of all patients with primary hyperparathyroidism will have NORMAL Vitamin D-25 Levels (above 30).
 Their average Vitamin D level was 35.3 ng/ml.
+(Note that some patients will have normal vitamin D levels because they have been taking vitamin D when the test was done).

-0 % of all patients with primary hyperparathyroidism will have HIGH Vitamin D-25 Levels (we've only seen it once or twice when examining Vitamin-D levels in over 18000 patients with parathyroid tumors).
+0 % of all patients with primary hyperparathyroidism will have HIGH Vitamin D-25 Levels We've never seen it in over 30,000 patients with parathyroid tumors.

 As the calcium level increases, the level of Vitamin D-25 decreases.
 The following graph shows this nicely.
-When we look at 10,000 patients with a parathyroid tumor (we know it because we removed the tumor and gave the patient a picture of it), we see that those with higher calcium levels tend to have lower Vitamin D levels.
+When we look at 18,000 patients with a parathyroid tumor (we know it because we removed the tumor and gave the patient a picture of it), we see that those with higher calcium levels tend to have lower Vitamin D-25 levels.
 As you will read below, this is because the body is trying to protect itself from the high calcium, and it is converting one form of Vitamin D (Vit-D-25) into another form (Vit-D-1-25).
-This serves to decrease the amount of calcium absorbed from our diet, to keep the calcium from getting even higher.
-Read that again... the body is protecting itself from the high calcium.
-It does this by decreasing the amount of Vitamin D in our body so we don't absorb as much calcium in our diet.
-As you can see from the graph below, the higher a patient's calcium goes, the lower the Vitamin D goes.
+The body is protecting itself from the high calcium by trying to get rid of the vitamin D. It does this by decreasing the amount of overall Vitamin D in our body so we don't absorb as much calcium in our diet.
+As you can see from the graph below, the higher a patient's calcium goes, the lower the Vitamin D-25 goes.

 Figure 1: Vitamin D-25 levels in 10,000 patients with primary hyperparathyroidism due to a parathyroid tumor.
 This graph shows the average Vit-D-25 level for all patients.
 The line is an average, so there are about half of the patients who have levels above the line, and about half of them have levels below the line.
 As you can see, the line goes down as the calcium levels increase.
 Said more scientifically, Vitamin-D25 levels decreased linearly as calcium levels increased such that 79% of those with calcium levels above 12 mg/dl had Vitamin-D25 less than 20 (p<0.0001, R=0.91).